rogue07/Raspberry-Pi-Access-Control-System/README.md

      * Remove test database and access to it?
 [Y/n] y
      * Reload privilege tables now?
 [Y/n] y

-5. Now that the installer has completed, let's setup the MariaDB database and table by running the following.
-Take note of the password you are setting, you'll need this in the next step.
+5. Now that the installer has completed, let's setup the MariaDB database and table by running the following. ***Take note of the passwords you are setting, you'll need this in the next step.***

      ```bash
      python3 sqlSetup.py